Ruby Gloom: Region 1

 As with the Canadian release, the DVDs present the episodes in NTSC 1.85:1 (16x9) anamorphic widescreen, with English Dolby Digital 5.1 sound, but they have Spanish Dolby Digital 2.0 sound instead of French.

-Brazil – Seasons one and two were released on three-disc DVD box sets; however, the box sets do not include all of the episodes from each season (despite the DVD covers indicating this).
+Brazil – Seasons one and two were released on three-disc DVD box sets; however, the box sets do not include all the episodes from each season (despite the DVD covers indicating this).
 Both box sets are presented in NTSC 1.33:1 (4x3) full screen (the sides of the widescreen image are cut to create the full screen ratio, also known as pan and scan) with Portuguese and English Dolby Digital 5.1 sound.
 The opening title sequence is the edited version that airs on most television networks (such as the Canadian YTV).
-Neither the box set includes any special features.
+Neither of the box sets include any special features.